selmaintelligence/chatgpt_memory_templates/templates/DIST.md

 - Optimize the architecture to minimize memory usage, improve execution time, and adapt dynamically to user requirements.

-Update your memory with all of the above requests.
+Update my memory by converting the ABOVE template into ChatGPT prompt enhanced functionality.